Keychain-MDIP CLI User Manual

 vote-poll <poll> <vote> [spoil] Vote in a poll

-The following examples use a $
+The following examples use a $ to denote the shell prompt:

 $ kc

-variable, you need to invoke kc with a ./
+Unless you edit your shell's $PATH variable, you need to invoke kc with a ./ prefix to run the script in the current directory:

 $ ./kc